repobee/repobee/docs/configuration.rst

 .. note::

     You can run ``repomate verify-settings`` to verify the basic configuration.
-    This will check all settings but the students file.
+    This will check the most important settings configurable in ``DEFAULTS``.

 .. _`GitHub OAUTH docs`: https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/